microsoft/FluidFramework/docs/README.md

 This is faster, and will watch for content changes and update automatically.
 You will still need to build the API documentation first.

+#### Local API docs build

+To include the repo-local API docs in the build, first build the code from the root of the repo, then run `build:dev` or `build:api-documentation:dev` from this directory.
+This will generate a "local" docs version (in addition to the production versions), which strictly includes API documentation generated from the local build artifacts.
+So long as the API documentation was generated in this manner, those docs will be viewable regardless of how to run Docusaurus (`npm start` or `npm run serve`).

+To remove the local docs view, simply run `npm run clean` and re-run the build without the `:dev` postfix.

 ## Docusaurus

 ### Notes